The first gold bar was poured at the Sukari Gold Mine on 26 June 2009.

-Total combined open pit and underground reserve, at 30 September 2013, was 8.2Moz.
+Total combined open pit and underground reserve estimate, at 30 June 2015, was 8.8Moz.

 Sukari's life-of-mine is expected to be around 20 years, with continued growth and further exploration.

 Site, Infrastructure and Team

 Sukari consists of a large-scale open pit mine and an underground mine.
 The ore is processed on site through a plant with nameplate capacity of 10 million tonnes per annum (Mtpa).
 This capacity was doubled following completion of the c.US$330 million Stage 4 expansion.

 The mine site is served by tarmac roads, a 35MW power station and a 25km water pipeline from the Red Sea, which Centamin built during the construction phase of the project.
 Some elements of Sukari's infrastructure are being enlarged as part of the Stage 4 Expansion Project.
 Marsa Alam airport is 70km from Sukari and Hurghada airport is 280km.